This program is currently offered Online.

 Call us today or fill out the form to the left to get more information!

-This Master’s degree program specialty courses provide learning related to theoretical foundations for higher nursing education, roles of the nurse educator, teaching/learning theory and strategies, curriculum structure and design, assessment/evaluation of student learning, instructional technologies, and academic leadership roles.
-The program includes two practicum courses, one at the faculty or instructor level and one focused on academic leadership.
-Click here to view our catalog.
+This master of nursing program specialty courses provide learning related to theoretical foundations for higher nursing education, roles of the nurse educator, teaching/learning theory and strategies, curriculum structure and design, assessment/evaluation of student learning, instructional technologies, and academic leadership roles.
+For detailed program information, click here The program includes two practicum courses, one at the faculty or instructor level and one focused on academic leadership.
+Click here to view our catalog

 According to the O*Net Resource Center, the nation’s primary source for occupational information, graduates in this field may expect duties to include teaching students in the classroom and clinical units.*